San Jose

 Auntie would tell me stories about Mom.
 “Oh, she was such a beautiful girl.
 All the boys were in love with her.
 But your Mom was always so, well, you know… koshkoi.”

-The word in Japanese literally means clever, but the way Auntie used it, along with her subtle smirk, it was clear she meant something closer to Mom being a snob.
+The word in Japanese literally means clever, but the way Auntie used it, along with her subtle smirk, it was clear she meant something closer to Mom was a snob.
 She knew I got a kick out of hearing about Mom being uptight, so she milked the opportunity whenever she could.

 From Auntie Molly’s stories, Mom had been the princess of the family, the shining star adored and doted on by their elder siblings.
 Whenever I pressed for more, Auntie would sigh dramatically, shaking her head.